kxxt/slidev-template-repo/README.md

 - Deploys to GitHub Pages on push
 - Uses [pnpm](https://pnpm.io/) for dependency management
+  - Note that in some cases for some reason slidev is not compatible with pnpm so you need to run `pnpm install --shamefully-hoist`
 - Generates a directory index for the slides

 ## Usage